sjulier/Refactored_ORB_SLAM2/README.md

 Install the dependencies:

-`sudo apt install cmake build-essential libeigen3-dev libboost-dev libboost-filesystem-dev libblas-dev liblapack-dev libopencv-dev libglew-dev mesa-utils libgl1-mesa-glx unzip`
+`sudo apt install cmake build-essential libeigen3-dev libboost-dev libboost-filesystem-dev libblas-dev liblapack-dev libepoxy-dev libopencv-dev libglew-dev mesa-utils libgl1-mesa-glx unzip`

 You should be able to build by running: